 - Phone Number 075-863-5700

-The items on the menu, such as kyozushi mainstays mackerel sushi and boxed sushi, are prepared with a unique method that had been developed to allow the sushi to keep well.
-You'll also be able to order seasonal sushi, side dishes, and a good mix of other items.
-The "Sabasugata Zushi (1,800 yen, tax included)" is especially a must-try, having been perfectly salted to enhance the flavor of the kelp inside.
-Anyone interested in authentic kyozushi cuisine should definitely consider visiting this restaurant!
+The menu items include mackerel sushi, boxed sushi, seasonal sushi, side dishes, and other items.
+The sushi is prepared using a unique method that allows it to keep well.
+The "Sabasugata Zushi (2,750 yen, tax included)" is a must-try, as it has been perfectly salted to enhance the flavor of the kelp inside.
+If you are interested in authentic kyozushi cuisine, then you should definitely visit this restaurant.